derekbarber/derekbarber.ca/source/_posts/2016-12-26-no-more-new-years-resolutions.markdown

 and I can not only work towards it but know when I've completed it.

-So I basically quit making New Years Resolutions several years ago and instead I simply do the following throughout the year:
+I basically quit making New Years Resolutions several years ago and instead I simply do the following throughout the year:

  * Set realistic & attainable goals for things I want to accomplish or change in my life
- * Pick a target date by which the goal will be "complete" (however you want to define it)
+ * Pick a target date by which the goal will be "complete" (however I want to define it)
- * Make a detailed plan as to how you will meet the goal by the chosen date
+ * Make a detailed plan as to how I will meet the goal by the chosen date
  * Review regularly, update targets and plan as needed

 ### Setting Attainable Goals